moppdev/moppdev/README.md

 - 👋 Hi, I’m @moppdev
 - 👀 I’m interested in software/web/mobile development, as well as politics, reading, darts, rugby, and gaming.
-- 🌱 2024 - Final Year Diploma in IT student.
+- 🌱 2025 - Diploma in IT Graduate.

 <!---
 moppel-dev/moppel-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.